mobilabsolutions/stash-sdk-merchant-backend/README.md

 # Payment SDK Merchant Backend

-This repository contains code and documentation related to the merchant backend component of the Payment SDK system.
+This repository contains a sample implementation of a merchant backend service, which uses the Stash! service.